trapoom555/GradeADreamer/README.md

 ## Footnote

-This is the final project of the Deep Learning 2024 Spring course at Tsinghua University. 🟣 We would like to express our sincere gratitude to this course for providing us with a robust foundational knowledge of deep learning and offering us the opportunity to undertake a project aligned with our interests.
-We are particularly grateful to Professor Xiaolin Hu and Professor Jun Zhu, the course lecturers, for their invaluable guidance.
-Additionally, we extend our appreciation to Professor Hualiu Ping and Professor Liu Yongjin for supplying the necessary computational resources.
-Finally, we would like to thank the 54 participants in our user study for their valuable contributions.
+This work is the final project of the Deep Learning 2024 Spring course at Tsinghua University 🟣.
+We would like to express our sincere gratitude to this course !